MicrosoftDocs/biztalk-docs/his/install-and-config-guides/installing-his-2020.md

 # Install and configure HIS 2020

 This installation guide includes basic steps to use the Host Integration Server 2020 setup installation and configuration.
+Now, I can make any changes I want.

 ## Before you begin